·

 Gut Health

 The third of the metabolic keys is gut health.
-The gut microbiome, residing mainly in the colon, ferments indigestible fibers into short-chain fatty acids (for example butyrate, acetate, and propionate) which serve as energy sources for gut cells and systemic mitochondrial support.
-A healthy gut lining optimizes nutrient absorption, ensuring substrates for ATP production
+The gut microbiome, which lives mainly in the colon, ferments indigestible fibers into short-chain fatty acids (like butyrate, acetate, and propionate).
+These serve as energy sources for gut cells (to maintain and repair your gut lining) and whole-body mitochondrial support.
+A healthy gut lining optimizes nutrient absorption, which ensures that the cells get enough of the substrates they need for ATP production

-Dysbiosis can lead to inflammation and a compromised gut lining, diverting precious energy to immune responses.
-Gut inflammation reduces nutrient bioavailability, impairing mitochondrial energy production.
+Dysbiosis, which is a term that covers all sorts of imbalanced ratios within the microbiome, can lead to inflammation and a compromised gut lining, diverting precious energy to immune responses.
+Gut inflammation reduces nutrient bioavailability (this means that you aren’t absorbing your food), impairing mitochondrial energy production.
 Short-chain fatty acids directly influence energy homeostasis and insulin sensitivity.

 Supportive Tips